 Abstract

 Nitrate and ammonia deferentially modulate primary metabolism during the hypersensitive response in tobacco.
-Tobacco RNAi line with low nitrite reductase (NiRr) levels were used to investigate the roles of nitrite and nitric oxide (NO) in this process.
-This line accumulates NO2-, with increased NO generation, but allows sufficient reduction to NH4+ to maintain plant viability.
-Inoculation of the NO3- grown wild type and NiRr plants with the non-host biotrophic pathogen Pseudomonas syringae pv. phaseolicola induced an accumulation of nitrite and NO, together a hypersensitive response (HR) that resulted in decreased bacterial growth, increased electrolyte leakage and enhanced pathogen resistance (PR) gene expression.
-These responses were higher with increase in NO/ NO2- levels in NiRr plants than WT under NO3- nutrition.
-In contrast NH4+ grown WT and NiRr plants exhibited compromised resistance.
-A metabolomic analysis detected 141 metabolites, whose abundance was differentially changed as a result of exposure to P. syringae pv and in response to NO/ NO2- accumulation Of these, 13 were involved in primary metabolism and most were linked to amino acid and energy metabolism.
-HR-associated changes in metabolism that are often linked with primary nitrate assimilation may therefore be influenced by nitrite and NO production
+In this study, tobacco RNAi lines with low nitrite reductase (NiR r) levels were used to investigate the roles of nitrite and nitric oxide (NO) in this process.
+The lines accumulate NO 2 -, with increased NO generation, but allow sufficient reduction to NH 4 + to maintain plant viability.
+For wild-type (WT) and NiR r plants grown with NO 3 -, inoculation with the non-host biotrophic pathogen Pseudomonas syringae pv. phaseolicola induced an accumulation of nitrite and NO, together with a hypersensitive response (HR) that resulted in decreased bacterial growth, increased electrolyte leakage, and enhanced pathogen resistance gene expression.
+These responses were greater with increases in NO or NO 2 - levels in NiR r plants than in the WT under NO 3 - nutrition.
+In contrast, WT and NiR r plants grown with NH 4 + exhibited compromised resistance.
+A metabolomic analysis detected 141 metabolites whose abundance was differentially changed as a result of exposure to the pathogen and in response to accumulation of NO or NO 2 -.
+Of these, 13 were involved in primary metabolism and most were linked to amino acid and energy metabolism.
+HR-associated changes in metabolism that are often linked with primary nitrate assimilation may therefore be influenced by nitrite and NO production.

 Keywords